EMOTIONAL CLEARING - HEALING THE SOURCE OF EMOTIONAL PAIN

 Thus we see that emotional clearing doesn't merely give us insight into emotional responses, or only allow the expression of repressed feelings, but actually replaces negative emotions of fear, pain, loneliness, etc. with positive emotions of love, joy and acceptance.

-As a third method, Alchemical Hypnotherapy combines the best features of emotional release and emotional clearing therapy.
+Alchemical Hypnotherapy combines the best features of emotional release and emotional clearing therapy.
 It creates a dramatic encounter between the client's adult personality, the hurt, traumatized child and important people in the client's past.
 This process, called the "rescue mission", allows the expression of feelings which stem from the incident, as well as empowering clients to heal themselves.
 Here's an example:

 The client is feeling helpless and angry in the midst of a memory of being beaten up by father in a traumatic regression.